K Health raises $45 million to apply AI to telemedicine

-Approximately 87% of all Americans are covered by some form of health insurance, but that’s not to suggest they don’t spend an exorbitant amount on regular doctor’s appointments.
-The average charge for patients with problems requiring comprehensive evaluations is $234, according to the Healthcare Blue Book, which doesn’t account for transportation to the office and other incurred treatment expenses.
-That’s no doubt why some patients choose not to show up for their checkups, a phenomenon that costs the health care industry an estimated $150 billion annually.

-Allon Bloch, previously CEO of Wix and Vroom, believes the key to reducing costs might lie in telemedicine.
-Four years ago, he cofounded K Health, a Tel Aviv-based startup with a platform that ingests medical histories, clinical outcomes, and the experience of more than 10,000 doctors to deliver treatment information on hundreds of diseases.
+Tel Aviv-based K Health has closed a $45 million series C round to grow its telemedicine offering.
+Cofounder Allon Bloch, previously CEO of Wix and Vroom, believes telemedicine could help reduce the often exorbitant costs of regular doctor’s visits in the U.S. To tackle this problem, K Health’s platform ingests medical histories, clinical outcomes, and the experience of more than 10,000 doctors to deliver treatment information on hundreds of diseases.

 In recent years, K Health has expanded substantially, thanks in part to partnerships with insurance providers like Anthem.
-To lay runway for further growth, it this week closed a $45 million series C financing round led by Anthem, 14W, Mangrove Capital, Lerer Hippeau, Primary Ventures, and others, bringing its total raised to $97 million following corporate rounds totaling just over $15 million.
+The new round, which will lay runway for further growth, was led by Anthem, 14W, Mangrove Capital, Lerer Hippeau, Primary Ventures, and others, bringing the four-year-old startup’s total raised to $97 million, following corporate rounds totaling just over $15 million.

 Bloch says the funding will enable K Health to release its telemedical services in Spanish as the company “scales its model to move tech-enabled primary care to mobile devices.”

-There’s a wealth of competition in the budding telemedicine market, which some analysts estimate could be worth $29.6 billion by 2022 — Doctor on Demand, HealthTap, PlushCare, Teladoc, and American Well are all competing for a slice of the pie, to name a few.
+There’s fierce competition in the budding telemedicine market, which some analysts estimate could be worth $29.6 billion by 2022 — Doctor on Demand, HealthTap, PlushCare, Teladoc, and American Well are all competing for a slice of the pie, to name just a few.
 But Block asserts that K Health’s AI-driven approach, combined with its proprietary medical knowledge database, gives it a leg up.

 K Health’s smartphone app, K — which Bloch claims has more than 1.3 million members, growing at a rate of 10,000 to 15,000 new users a day — facilitates in-app visits from a roster of doctors with whom K users consult for a fee, assuming they live in one of the U.S. states where service is available.
-The said doctors review an AI-assisted triage of the patient’s symptoms, and then they diagnose, prescribe, or refer the patient as appropriate.
+The doctors review an AI-assisted triage of the patient’s symptoms and then diagnose, prescribe, or refer the patient as appropriate.

 K sources from a database of millions of electronic health records and billions of “health events” — maladies like nausea, headaches, and vomiting — supplied by Maccabi, Israel’s second-largest health fund.
 Users start by downloading an app for iOS or Android and answering roughly 20 questions about their age, gender, body mass index, health history, and symptoms.
 A machine learning-powered backend uses the responses to build a private profile, which it compares to insights gleaned from a corpus of over 400 million clinical notes and charts.